 Loss of teeth not only affects the confidence of an individual, making them feel self-conscious, but it can also cause difficulties in speech and eating.

-The loss of teeth can also give the face a sunken appearance, so cosmetic dentures can fix that problem.
+The loss of teeth can also give the face a sunken appearance, so cosmetic dentures can fix that problem as well.

 What To Think About Before You Have Dentures?